 Betterment’s purpose-built portfolios contain low-cost ETFs that track specific indexes, sectors, and asset classes.
 Fractional share investing is built into its investing model thanks to unlimited portfolio rebalancing and automatic dividend reinvestment features that spread relatively small sums of cash among multiple securities.
 Betterment keeps net costs low by waiving transfer and trading fees — the only fees you pay are its flat management fee calculated as an annualized percentage of assets under management (AUM) and fund expenses that Betterment can’t control.

-Betterment also offers two daily money management tools: Betterment Checking and Betterment Cash Reserve, which has a high yield for a cash management account (though it’s variable with prevailing rates).
+Betterment also offers two daily money management tools: Betterment Checking, which has a potentially generous rewards program (Betterment Cash Back Rewards); and Betterment Cash Reserve, which has a high yield for a cash management account (though it’s variable with prevailing rates).
 Both are Federal Deposit Insurance Corporation-insured, basically fee-free, allow unlimited inbound and outbound transfers, and charge virtually no fees.
 You can transfer money from these accounts into your investing account at any time.

 - Plans and Pricing: Betterment has two plans: digital (0.25% AUM on all balances) and premium (0.40% AUM on all balances, with a $100,000 minimum).
 Premium features include comprehensive guidance on non-Betterment investments (such as employer-sponsored retirement plans) and direct, unlimited access to Betterment’s certified financial planner professionals for advice on major life events, such as marriage and buying a house.